 A 2015 study revealed that people’s attention spans last a mere eight seconds, one second shorter than that of a goldfish, which is nine seconds.
 Scientists say smartphones contribute to people’s shrinking ability to focus longer.
 In 2000, attention spans lasted at least 12 seconds, scientists say.

 People recovering from addiction may struggle to concentrate as they abstain from drug use and relearn to live life sober.
 This is no easy task.
-The National Institute on Drug Abuse (NIDA) said that after quitting substance use, people in recovery have to learn what it is like to:
+After quitting substance use, people in recovery have to learn what it is like to:

 - Live without using drugs, alcohol, and other substances

 - Work on the issues that came about because of substance abuse and the problems it caused with family, friends, the job, or money

 - Stay away from the people and places who are part of a life they want to move away from

 - Learn what triggers them and makes them want to seek out substances

 - Learn how to manage those issues and find out how to treat the problems, such as depression, that resulted in the initial drug use